 They Do a Lot of Charity Work

-The Breeses have been known for their tremendous charity work.
+The Breeses have been known for their tremendous work as philanthropists.

 In March 2020, they announced they were donating $5 million to the state of Louisiana for COVID-19 relief efforts.
 That amount was a shocking figure among professional athletes.